-After having read many contemporary writers, I was expecting some heavy stuff from the noble laureate, but I swam in the simple flow that he created with his words.
-Uganda, Ghana, Ivory Coast, Nigeria were all names of the African countries for me with straight-line borders and I had not even heard of Gabon as a country.
-South Africa of course we know courtesy the stories of Mahatma Gandhi.
-After reading this book that talks about the belief systems of the people of these countries, I think I know them well even without knowing about other mundane things like what kind of governance they have and what are the key industries there.
+After having read many contemporary writers, I was expecting some heavy stuff from the noble laureate.
+But I swam in the simple flow that he created with his words.
+Uganda, Ghana, Ivory Coast, Nigeria were all names of the African countries for me with straight-line borders.
+And I had not even heard of Gabon as a country.
+South Africa, of course, we know courtesy the stories of Mahatma Gandhi.
+After reading this book, The Masque of Africa that talks about the belief systems of the people of these countries, I think I know them well.
+Even without knowing about other mundane things like what kind of governance they have and what are the key industries there.

-Sometimes the younger generation, sometimes a branch of the family goes back looking for its roots and bringing alive the old rituals that were performed by their forefathers.
+Sometimes the younger generation, sometimes a branch of the family goes back looking for its roots.
+And bringing alive the old rituals that were performed by their forefathers.
 Even the children of mixed parents sometimes find themselves more inclined towards the native faith than the imported ones.
-They understand the rationality of the new faiths, new systems, but they also have this inbuilt faith in their own rituals.
+They understand the rationality of the new faiths, new systems.
+But they also have this inbuilt faith in their own rituals.
 Which to an outsider may sound outrageous.
-Naipaul goes as an observer; he seeks answers, but is respectful and absolutely non-judgmental of the faiths though he keeps cribbing about the dirty surroundings and shady places that his guides take him to.
-He also comes across as penny pincher as at every place he mentions his fear of being asked to pay to the healers, most of the times not carrying any gifts or sometimes not even money to avoid paying.
+Naipaul goes as an observer; he seeks answers but is respectful and absolutely non-judgmental of the faiths.
+Though he keeps cribbing about the dirty surroundings and shady places that his guides take him to.
+He also comes across as penny pincher.
+As at every place, he mentions his fear of being asked to pay to the healers.
+Most of the times not carrying any gifts or sometimes not even money to avoid paying.

-The three religious beliefs co-exist in Africa: Islam, Christianity and Native faith.
-There is no name for the native faith and each tribe or each region seem to have their own rituals and their own objects of reverence with some common threads like belief in ancestors as a link to God, a power centered in chiefs who are known by different names in different areas and healers that show a focus on healing and cure.
-They have a belief in energy systems too and people try to get energy from anywhere, sometimes even by killing other human beings.
-There are descriptions of the elaborate rituals especially for ceremonies like initiation to the extent author was allowed to observe them.
+The three religious beliefs coexist in Africa: Islam, Christianity, and Native faith.
+There is no name for the native faith.
+Each tribe or each region seem to have their own rituals and their own objects of reverence with some common threads like belief in ancestors as a link to God.
+A power centered in chiefs who are known by different names in different areas.
+And healers that show a focus on healing and cure.
+They have a belief in energy systems too.
+And people try to get energy from anywhere, sometimes even by killing other human beings.
+There are descriptions of the elaborate rituals especially for ceremonies like the initiation to the extent author was allowed to observe them.

 In the book The Masque of Africa, I liked the chapter on Gabon the most, where the forest is the faith and people believe in the energy of the forest.
-He talks about the deforestation that is happening, the leasing out of forests to the industries, the promise to plant trees for every tree cut and small tribes that want the forests to survive.
-In his journeys he is accompanied by the people in power, guides and people who have chosen to make Africa their home, those married to a local and those trying to study them.
-Through a cross-section of people he tries to dig into their psyche of beliefs.
-For rational west, the journeys may seem pessimistic but to me they sounded very real.
+He talks about the deforestation that is happening.
+The leasing out of forests to the industries, the promise to plant trees for every tree cut and small tribes that want the forests to survive.
+In his journeys, he is accompanied by the people in power, guides, and people who have chosen to make Africa their home, those married to a local and those trying to study them.
+Through a cross-section of people, he tries to dig into their psyche of beliefs.
+For the rational west, the journeys may seem pessimistic but to me, they sounded very real.

 When he describes the lives of those who had converted to Islam or Christianity a few generations ago, he shows that no matter what they practice in everyday life, at the time of crisis they rush back to their pagan ways and approach the spirits to guide them and help them.
 So deep down they still believe in the faith of their roots, but for everyday convenience or for classification purposes they follow the adopted religions.
 That leads to a question: can you completely change your religion?
 If yes, how many generations it would take before you are completely oblivious to your root faith?

-Book raises the questions for you while soaking you in the African environment, it is up to you to find the answer i.e. if there is one.
+The Masque of Africa book raises the questions for you while soaking you in the African environment, it is up to you to find the answer i.e. if there is one.